pviafore/taocp/mix/README.md

 You can find a lot of exercises and problems in the `programs` folder, but you may also find markdown files containing answers for written answers.
 I can't promise these are correct, so don't take them as gospel, but they are my attempt at writing down my thinking and hopefully guiding others to correct answers.
+They are my first attempt at an answer, and not authoritative.

  Please let me know of any flaws in my thinking on a written answer.